Unstructured-IO/unstructured-api/README.md

 #### Skip Table Extraction

-Currently, we provide support for enabling and disabling table extraction for file types other than PDF files.
+Currently, we provide support for enabling and disabling table extraction for all file types.
 Set parameter `skip_infer_table_types` to specify the document types that you want to skip table extraction with.
-By default, we skip table extraction for PDFs and Images, which are `pdf`, `jpg` and `png`.
+By default, we enable table extraction for all file types (`skip_infer_table_types=[]`).
 Again, please note that table extraction only works with `hi_res` strategy.
-For example, if you don't want to skip table extraction for images, you can pass an empty value to `skip_infer_table_types` with:
+For example, if you want to skip table extraction for images, you can pass a list with matching image file types:

 ```
  curl -X 'POST' \